QCA Code Statement

 Principle 1 – Establish a strategy and business model which promote long-term value for shareholders

-Gamma is a leading technology based provider of communication services to the business market in Western Europe.
-Gamma’s business model is to provide business communication products that solve customer problems and make their businesses more efficient.
-Gamma delivers these services from a scalable network in each country in which it operates and best in class operational and sales platforms which enables it to exploit a wide range of routes to market via indirect channel partners and direct sales teams.
-Gamma’s business model can be found on pages 4 and 5 of our Annual Report and Accounts 2019.
+Gamma is a leading provider of Unified Communications as a Service (UCaaS) to the business market in Western Europe.
+Gamma provides business communication products that solve customer problems and make their businesses more efficient.
+Gamma delivers these services from a scalable network and high quality operational and sales platforms; which enables it to develop a wide range of routes to market via indirect channel partners, direct sales teams and digitally.
+Gamma’s business model can be found on pages 4 and 5 of our Annual Report and Accounts 2021.

 Gamma’s strategy for growth is to:

-- Evolve our strong cloud telephony position into the Unified Communications as a Service (UCaaS) market
+- Evolve our strong cloud telephony position into UCaaS market

-- Build on our fixed and mobile telecom strength to differentiate our proposition from pure OTTs
+- Build on our fixed and mobile telecom strength to differentiate our proposition from pure over-the-top providers

-- Continue to expand in Europe to gain continued growth and scale
+- Continue to expand in Europe and gain continued growth and scale

 - Continue to build on our digital capabilities to assure agility and sustain competitiveness

-Our engaging culture feeds directly into our strategy, which is being pursued both organically and, as opportunities arise, by relevant acquisitions of products or entry into adjacent markets.
-More detail on Gamma strategy can be found on pages 16 to 17 of our Annual Report and Accounts 2019 and on our website https://www.gammacommunicationsplc.com/investors/
+Our positive culture feeds directly into our strategy, which is being pursued both organically and, as opportunities arise, by relevant acquisitions of capabilities, products or entry into adjacent markets.
+More detail on Gamma strategy can be found on pages 14 to 15 of our Annual Report and Accounts 2021 and on our website: https://www.gammacommunicationsplc.com/investors/

 Principle 2 – Seek to understand and meet shareholder needs and expectations

 Gamma is committed to listening and communicating openly with its shareholders to ensure that its strategy, business model and performance are clearly understood.
 Understanding what analysts and investors think about us, and in turn, helping these audiences understand our business, is a key part of driving our business forward and we actively seek dialogue with analysts, investors and potential investors.
-Communication with shareholders is undertaken through press releases, general presentations at the time of the release of the annual and interim results and face-to-face meetings.
+Communication with shareholders is undertaken through press releases, general presentations at the time of the release of the annual and interim results and face-to-face meetings (both at the time of results and on request).

-Our Senior Independent Director is also available to meet with shareholders on request.
+Our Senior Independent Director and committee Chairs are also available to meet with shareholders on request.

-Gamma also retains the services of Progressive Equity Research who provide independent research and commentary on Gamma.
+Gamma retains the services of Progressive Equity Research who provide independent research and commentary on Gamma.
 This can be accessed by any private investor via Progressive’s website.
+In addition, Gamma seeks to engage with publications which are used by private investors so that commentary on Gamma’s results becomes widely available.

 Principle 3 – Take into account wider stakeholder and social responsibilities and their implications for long-term success

-Gamma has identified its key customers, suppliers and other advisers and recognises that its staff have been instrumental in the growth and success of the business to date.
+Gamma has identified its key customers, suppliers and other advisers and recognises that its own staff have been instrumental in the growth and success of the business to date.
+Below is a summary with further details with reference to Section 172 of the Companies Act being found on pages 26 – 31 of our annual report and accounts 2021.

-Customers (both direct and channel partners) are a key relationship for the Group and the Group prides itself on its high standard of customer service.
-Gamma uses the net-promoter score as a measure of customer satisfaction as well as engaging with customers for input and feedback.
+Customers are key relationships for Gamma and the Group prides itself on its high standard of customer service.
+Gamma uses the net-promoter score to measure customer satisfaction as well as engaging with customers for input and feedback.

-The business relies on a number of suppliers to provide elements of its products and services and develops strong relationships with the suppliers.
-Gamma works closely with relevant regulatory bodies as they shape policy to prevent harms to consumers and businesses.
+The business relies on a number of suppliers to provide elements of its products and services and develops strong relationships with these suppliers.
+Gamma works closely with relevant regulatory bodies as they shape policy to prevent harm to consumers and businesses.

-A high priority is placed on employee engagement, bi-monthly staff surveys are now performed, and the results reviewed and addressed.
+A high priority is placed on employee engagement, regular staff surveys are performed, and the results reviewed and addressed.
 Gamma encourages development of existing staff and ensures that learning opportunities are available.
-The investment and focus on staff leads to low churn compared to the industry and enables us to offer good customer service through knowledgeable and experienced staff.

 The Board has regard to the feedback of relevant stakeholders in its decision-making and the formulation of strategy.
-It has just formed an ESG sub-committee to focus in more detail on these important areas.
+The ESG Committee focusses in more detail on these important areas.

 Principle 4 – Embed effective risk management, considering both opportunities and threats, throughout the organisation